I Walked with a Zombie: Development

-RKO executives, rather than producer Val Lewton, chose the film's title, which was taken from an article of the same name written by Inez Wallace for American Weekly Magazine.
-Whereas the article detailed Wallace's experience meeting "zombies", by which she meant, not the literal living dead, but rather people she encountered working on a plantation in Haiti whose vocal cords and cognitive abilities had been impaired by drug use, rendering them obedient servants who understood and followed simple orders, Lewton asked screenwriters Curt Siodmak and Ardel Wray to research the practices of Haitian Vodou and use Charlotte Brontë's Jane Eyre as a model for the narrative structure, purportedly proclaiming that he wanted to make a "West Indian version of Jane Eyre."
+RKO executives, rather than producer Val Lewton, chose the film's title, which was taken from an article of the same title written by Inez Wallace for American Weekly Magazine.
+Whereas the article detailed Wallace's experience meeting "zombies", by which she meant, not the literal living dead, but rather people she encountered working on a plantation in Haiti whose vocal cords and cognitive abilities had been impaired by drug use, rendering them obedient servants who understood and followed simple orders, Lewton asked screenwriters Curt Siodmak and Ardel Wray to research the practices of Haitian Vodou and use Charlotte Brontë's Jane Eyre as a model for the narrative structure, purportedly proclaiming that he wanted to make a "West Indian version of Jane Eyre".
 Siodmak's initial draft, which was revised significantly by Wray and Lewton, revolved around the wife of a plantation owner who is made into a zombie to prevent her from leaving him and moving to Paris.

 Casting

-Anna Lee was originally slated for the role ultimately played by Frances Dee, but had to bow out due to another commitment.
+Anna Lee was originally slated for the role ultimately played by Frances Dee, but declined it due to another commitment.
 Dee received $6,000 for her performance in the film, and Darby Jones was paid, based on his weekly contract salary of $450, $75 a day, totaling $225 for his three days of work.

 Filming

-Principal photography for the film, which Wray described it as being shot on a "shoestring budget", began October 26, 1942, and wrapped less than a month later, on November 19.
+Principal photography for the film, which Wray described as being shot on a "shoestring budget", began October 26, 1942, and wrapped less than a month later, on November 19.

+Sequel

+In 1945 a semi-sequel was made by RKO, Zombies on Broadway featuring the comedy team of Brown and Carney.
+It is notable for combining the horror and comedy genres three years before Abbott and Costello Meet Frankenstein.